nguyenhuy0905/WPFSweeper/README.md

 # WPFSweeper
 New MineSweeper attempt of mine.
-Only run on Windows due to its fraemwork.
+Only run on Windows due to its framework.
-Compared to oldSweeper, some clean-ups and organization is added, also some funny algorithms also.
+Compared to my oldSweeper, this one is a lot cleaner, kind of better documented, and has some more features. also some funny algorithms also.

 ### The funny algorithms (to be) used